Ms. Clementine Monteiro

 Mr. Sundeep Gaikwad

 I, Mr. Sundeep Gaikwad, have been working in St. Mary’s School, I.C.S.E. for the past four years.
 Sports has always been my passion since childhood.
-As a schoolboy, I in the football team.
+As a student, I have been in the football team.
 At the college level, I took active part in volleyball, represented the college volleyball team in tournaments and was the captain of the same on three occasions.

-My motto is to give every student a chance on the sports field by making him discover his strengths in every sport.
+My motto is to give every student a chance on the sports field by making him discover his strength in every sport.

 I believe that any sporting activity cultivates growth in the human body and keeps it fit.
 Even today, I too participate in sports and athletics to keep myself fit.
 Fitness of the body has inspired me to be a Sports Master.